-Hitler became chancellor at the end of January, 1933, but his grip on power was still far from secure.
+Hitler became chancellor at the end of January 1933 but his grip on power was still far from secure.
 With 196 seats, the NSDAP had no absolute majority in the Reichstag and would have to rely on coalitions or agreements with other parties to pass legislation.
 The hostile Social Democrat Party (SPD) and Communist Party (KPD) held a combined 221 Reichstag seats, so could out-vote the Nazis.
 Only three cabinet ministers, including Hitler himself, were Nazis.
 Many Landtags (state government assemblies) were still controlled by anti-Nazi parties, such as the SPD.
 Germany was still in the grip of economic depression, with industrial production shrinking and six million Germans unemployed.
 Confronted with these challenges, Hitler’s fate seemed no different to the 14 chancellors who had come before him.
 Yet in just a few weeks the Nazi leader had dispensed with most restrictions on his power, laying the foundation for absolute dictatorship.
 The catalyst for this transformation of German politics was a destructive fire in the Reichstag building in Berlin.
 At around 9pm on February 27th 1933, someone discovered one of the building’s hallways ablaze.
-The city’s fire brigade was quickly summoned and had the fire under control within two hours – however it virtually gutted the entire building, utterly destroying the contents of many offices.
+The city’s fire brigade was quickly summoned and had the fire under control within two hours.
+Despite this, the fire gutted much of the building, destroying the contents of many offices.
 Investigators found flammable material scattered around the building and there was evidence a chemical accelerant had been scattered on carpets.

 Regardless of who was responsible, Hitler seized upon the Reichstag fire as a means of extending his power over Germany.
 Hitler, Josef Goebbels and vice-chancellor Franz von Papen had all arrived at the building as the fire was being extinguished.
 There they met Herman Goering, who was fulminating about it being a communist plot, possibly even a signal to communists to initiate a revolution.
 Hitler told von Papen: “This is a God-given signal, Herr Vice-Chancellor”.
 The following day the Nazi leader declared a state of emergency and asked President Hindenburg to invoke Article 48 of the Weimar constitution.
 This emergency power authorised the president to rule by decree, to ensure public safety and order.
 Hitler and his ministers drafted the Verordnung des Reichsprasidenten zum Schutz von Volk und Staat (‘Presidential order for the protection of People and State’), better known as the Reichstag Fire Decree: